Weeding Out the Good from the Questionable

 By Chris Brandow, Invision Partner

 Choosing a tech support company for small business is an important decision.
+The most important thing you need to make sure of is that they’re local to you.
+This will mean they’re in the same time zone and will be able to have any necessary meetings ect.
+So, if your business is in New York then make sure you get New York managed IT services, don’t choose a company on the other side of the country.
+At the same time, it’s important you research the company you’re about to hire.
 No one randomly selects tech services from an iffy list of support companies in Kansas City.
 Well, unless there is a network crisis and emergency support is required to get the company back up and running.

 Ideally, you want to feel comfortable that you’ve chosen the right tech support provider for your business.
 But how do you know which one that is?
 There are a lot of choices whether you ask Alexa, Siri or other business owners.